Salivary gland tumors

 In 3 days, without leaving home.

-Tumors of the salivary glands are suspected by the presentation of a tumor in the area, usually painless, and its diagnosis is confirmed with imaging tests.
+Salivary gland tumours are suspected by the presence of a tumour in the area, usually painless, and their diagnosis is confirmed by imaging tests.

 The most common symptoms are: